orange-cloudfoundry/cf-oss-service-providers-best-practices/on-demand-service-clusters.md

 ### Comparisons

 * Non bindeable "cluster" service instances
-  * `-:` More complex UX that need to reference clusters as arbitrary param:
+  * `-:` More complex UX that need to reference clusters as arbitrary param
-* Dedicated clusters appearing as distinct services in marketplace
+* Dedicated clusters registering distinct services in marketplace
   * `+:` Less work for the on-demand broker: no need to track database instanciation to reject cluster deletion requests (handled by CC)
   * `-:` Pollutes the marketplace
+  * `-:` Requires platform specific broker registration (e.g. CF and openshift) not yet standardized in OSB api
 * Dedicated clusters with single database
   * `-:` No way to share cluster among multiple dbs
-  * `-:` sharing cluster across spaces depends on [Service instance sharing proposal](http://cf-dev.70369.x6.nabble.com/cf-dev-Proposal-Sharing-service-instances-across-orgs-and-spaces-td7076.html)
+  * `-:` Sharing cluster across spaces depends on [Service instance sharing proposal](http://cf-dev.70369.x6.nabble.com/cf-dev-Proposal-Sharing-service-instances-across-orgs-and-spaces-td7076.html)

 ## Overall picture